 - Partner with parents, stakeholders, professionals, etc. to support children’s development and be responsive to the community’s needs.

 To promote leadership, we support the work of the Early Childhood Leadership Development Consortium (ECLDC), which is a voluntary network national early childhood and public education organizations, institutions of higher education, professional development and training groups, philanthropic organizations, and policy advocates dedicated to fostering the development of more effective leaders for programs serving the birth-through-age-eight continuum.
-Building from the Transforming the Workforce Report, the Consortium is working to develop a unified position statement defining competencies required for successful early childhood leadership.
+Building from the Transforming the Workforce Report, the Consortium developed a unified position statement defining competencies required for successful early childhood leadership.